-Despite the challenges brought about by the COVID-19 outbreak, the global retail industry grew to over $4 trillion in 2020, a 27% jump compared to 2019.
+Despite the challenges brought about by the COVID-19 outbreak and global economic fluctuations, the global retail industry grew to over $4 trillion in 2020, a 27% jump compared to 2019.

 The advent of eCommerce and the rise of digital-first stores contributed to the retail boom, where NASDAQ predicts that 95% of all future retail purchases will be online.
 Prior to the arrival of online retail, data was amassed primarily through customer surveys and forms.
 Today, technology has helped broaden that horizon by accumulating finer details, which aids in creating more detailed customer profiles.

 With real-time access to a plethora of information surrounding purchase patterns, scrolling behavior, final-mile cart abandonment, geo-tagging, SKU (Stock Keeping Unit) sales volumes, and website bounce-off rates, digital and physical retailers are able to target the right audience with the most befitting campaigns, content, and offers.
 To drive sales, retailers now rely more heavily on big data analytics and AI-based tools.

 However, apart from fine-tuning campaign performance and enhancing marketing initiatives, retailers are also turning towards data-led intelligence to improve backend operations, inventory management, and financial governance.
 Unless they can rely on reliable, high quality data, retailers today risk losing more than just customers.